Consulate General of Canada, Ho Chi Minh City

-The Consulate General of Canada in Ho Chi Minh City is located on the 10th Floor of Ho Chi Minh City's Metropolitan Building at 235 Đồng Khởi Street, in District 1.
+The Consulate General of Canada in Ho Chi Minh City is located on the 10th Floor of Ho Chi Minh City's Metropolitan Building at 235 Đồng Khởi Street, in Saigon.

 The Consulate General of Canada in Ho Chi Minh City provides consular services and manages Canada's diplomatic affairs in Ho Chi Minh City and southern Vietnam.
 This includes promoting Canada as a destination for trade and education, facilitating Canadian investment and trade, liaising with the Government of Vietnam on pertinent issues, and facilitating high-level Canadian visits to Vietnam, such as those of former Minister for the Asia-Pacific Gateway Stockwell Day, Nova Scotia Premier Darrell Dexter, Minister of International Trade Ed Fast, Minister of Foreign Affairs John Baird, and the Governor General of Canada, David Johnston.

 The current Canadian Consul General in Ho Chi Minh City is Behzad Babakhani.

 The Consulate General of Canada in Ho Chi Minh City is one of the organizers of Ho Chi Minh City's annual Terry Fox Run.